benoitc/gunicorn/doc/site/configuration.rst

     This is called by the worker after initialization.

 arbiter:
     The arbiter you want to use.
 An arbiter maintain the workers processes alive.
 It launches or kills them if needed.
 It also manages application reloading  via SIGHUP/USR2.
 By default it's `egg:gunicorn#main`.
 This arbiter only support fast clients connections.
 If you need to create a sleepy application or handling keepalive set it to `egg:gunicorn#eventlet` to use it with `Eventlet`_ or `egg:gunicorn#gevent` with `Gevent`_.
-Eventlet arbiter can also be used with `Twisted`_ by using `Eventlet helper <http://bitbucket.org/which_linden/eventlet/src/tip/README.twisted>`_.
+Eventlet arbiter can also be used with `Twisted`_ by using its `helper <http://bitbucket.org/which_linden/eventlet/src/tip/README.twisted>`_.

 backlog:
     The backlog parameter defines the maximum length for the queue of pending connections see listen(2) for more information.
 The default is 2048.